This article has been published by Sneha Mahawar.

 P.A.
 Inamdar v. the State of Maharashtra: Reservation in Private Educational Institution violative of Articles 30 and 19(1)(g)

-Several more queries from the T.M.A Pai verdict were addressed and the Islamic Educational Academy case was reviewed as well.
+In this case, several more queries from the T.M.A Pai verdict were addressed and the Islamic Educational Academy case was reviewed as well.
 This verdict goes against the Islamic Academy of Education verdict and reverts back to Pai.

 - In correlation with the Kerala Education Bill case, Lohoti, C.J divides the amount of protection educational institutions (both minority and non-minority) can seek from Article 30 into three categories.